Ifeoma28/databank/README.md

 ## RECOMMENDATION
 - For data allocation, I will be allocating 35% data storage to the busiest regions, 20% to active customers with positive balances.
+- 30% percent to regions with high median closing balance.
+This reduces the impact of extreme spenders - Some regions (like Australia) have high deposit rates but also extreme spenders.
-- 30% percent to regions with high average balance and 10% to active customers with high closing balance.
+- 10% to active customers with high closing balance.
-And lastly 5% for financially struggling regions with consistent deposit.
+- 5% for financially struggling regions with consistent deposit.